 From this little park, the walker or mountain biker will find pretty, shady trails through the Bosque and along the river to the north.
-The paved bike trail, however, heads up to the level of the berm west of the Albuquerque Riverside Drain, then down again to head along a fence separating one of the Botanic Garden/Aquarium parking lots and a small train station from the bike trail.
+The city in 2016 completed a packed fine-gravel trail (excellent for all but the most narrow-tired bikes, but requiring care not to travel too fast) from here four miles to the north to Montaño Road, through the trees and parallel to the straighter but less scenic paved trail.
+That trail, however, heads up to the level of the berm west of the Albuquerque Riverside Drain, then down again to head along a fence separating one of the Botanic Garden/Aquarium parking lots and a small train station from the bike trail.
 The Rio Line itself makes a loop at the north end of the Botanical Gardens.

 The first part of the Botanic Garden that you see to your east is the bright colors of its butterfly pavilion, followed by a large pond, with surrounding grass (concerts are presented in summer in the band shell here), then the glass structure of Botanical Garden's desert and Mediterranean gardens.
 In winter, trail travelers can see a great deal of the Botanic Garden through the fence to the east of the trail; in summer, it is largely hidden by the luxuriant growth of orange-flowered trumpet vines (Trumpet flower or Tecomeria "Orange Jubilee", according to the extensive list of species on the Botanic Garden's section of the ABQ BioPark website.)
-This portion of the
+This portion of the Botanic Garden is the

-Botanic Garden is the December home of the River of Lights each year, a fanciful collection of lights outlining bird and plant and structural shapes "planted" throughout the garden.
-Among the many and varied exhibits within the Botanic Garden are the Children's Fantasy Garden, where children and adults can marvel at much-magnified pumpkins and carrots and insects; a Curandera Garden where an Hispanic healer might find her herbs; a Japanese garden named after Albuquerque sister city Sasebo, Japan; the Ro Grande heritage farm, preserving the life style of Albuquerque farmers of the early twentieth century; a dragonfly sanctuary pond; and an Old World walled garden, a favorite location for weddings of plant lovers.
+December home of the River of Lights each year, a fanciful collection of lights outlining bird and plant and structural shapes "planted" throughout the garden.
+Among the many and varied exhibits within the Botanic Garden are the Children's Fantasy Garden, where children and adults can marvel at muchmagnified pumpkins and carrots and insects; a Curandera Garden where an Hispanic healer might find her herbs; a Japanese garden named after Albuquerque sister city Sasebo, Japan; the Ro Grande heritage farm, preserving the life style of Albuquerque farmers of the early twentieth century; a "Bugarium" and a dragonfly sanctuary pond; and an Old World walled garden, a favorite location for weddings of plant lovers.
+The biopark sports a pretty pavilion, used for summer music concerts, as is the zoo's pavilion.

 The Aquarium is a little more difficult to see from the bike trail, though it's readily accessible from the parking lots to the east and west of the Garden and the Aquarium.
-Creatures from both fresh and salt water make their home here, even though the sea left this area a great many years ago and it's some

-650 miles to the closest seacoast beach.
+Creatures from both fresh and salt water make their home here, even though the sea left this area a great many years ago and it's some 650 miles to the closest seacoast beach.
 A huge tank filled with sharks, fish, sea anemones, and shellfish is especially mesmerizing.
-A jellyfish exhibit of these beautiful creatures is popular.
+An exhibit of various beautiful species of jellyfish is popular.
 Kids enjoy seeing divers in the 265,000 gallon tank maintaining the space and feeding its residents.
-Bicyclists and other aquarium visitors are fed separately at a seafood restaurant, the Shark Reef Café just outside the tank (the fish served there are not former\aquarium residents).
+Bicyclists and other aquarium visitors are fed separately at a seafood restaurant, the Shark Reef Café just outside the tank.
+The fish served there are not former_aquarium residents.